mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 What Happens At Every Other Login?
 ----------------------------------

-At every login we run jsonlint to check the integrity of 9999.json.<br>If the file fails, it will be copied in from and overwritten by /usr/share/customscripts/9999.json<br>
+At every login we run jsonlint to check the integrity of 9999.json.<br>If the file fails, /usr/share/cinnamon/applets/Cinnamenu@json/5.8/schema-settings.json gets copied to ~/.config/cinnamon/spices/Cinnamenu@json/9999.json.<br>
-Also, if for some strange reason the file is missing it ( 9999.json ) will also be copied in from and overwritten.
+Also, if the file is missing it ( 9999.json ) will also be copied in.

 ---------------------------------------------------------------------------
 What Happens During An Apt Update/Upgrade To The Cinnamon Desktop Version?